 Detectives investigating the attempted murder of a police officer in Northern Ireland have made two arrests.

-Men aged 25 and 34 were detained in Belfast after the constable discovered a bomb under his car at his home in the city on Sunday.
+Men aged 25 and 34 were detained in Belfast last night after the constable discovered a bomb under his car at his home in the city on Sunday.